 Atmosphere of College Today

 Students who plan to go to college will find that it brings lifetime memories and lasting bonds with peers.
-Throughout these next years in college, you will continue to mature socially and intellectually as you begin to plan out your professional and personal goals for the future.
+Throughout these college years, you will continue to mature socially and intellectually as you begin to plan out your professional and personal goals for the future.
 There are some important things for you to know about factors that could have an impact on you while you are here.
 It might surprise you to know that college drinking is at an all-time low, and abstinence is at an all-time high.
 But these issues remain a concern.

 Mature and Responsible Choices (MARC) provides awareness to the impact of alcohol and other drug use on the lives of students on a college campus.
 Dealing with these issues and understanding the implications helps students evaluate and be concerned with other issues that may have just as big of a potential impact on their life.